MR-KHILADI/UK-Population-Analysis/UK Population Analysis.md

 ```

+##### We can hypothesize whether at all across UK, there is difference in 0ver 65 ratio

 ```python
 stats.ttest_rel(over_65_by_under_65['2013'], over_65_by_under_65['2016'])
 ```
     Ttest_relResult(statistic=-20.860795521810466, pvalue=1.2974012240176814e-67)

-###### There is a statistically significant change in over-65 proportion, between 2013 and 2016, across UK.
+##### Based on the p-value below 0.05, we can say with 95% confidence that there is a statistically significant change in over-65 proportion, between 2013 and 2016, across UK.